Rejection was a turning point in Carlii Lyon’s life. Because sometimes disapproval and rejection are healthy and are a sign of progress.

 What if we even expected it as part of growth and progress and began to see it as a good thing – a sign that our influence was growing so therefore so was the level of disapproval and rejection that surrounded us?

 There’s one obvious exception to this idea that is important to mention and that is deliberately hurting others, causing harm and acting recklessly.

 We are all powered by the one life source.
-We may never agree on everything and in theory we probably would not thrive in a world where everyone thought the same, did the same and did not question a thing.
+We may never agree on everything.
+And in theory we probably would not thrive in a world where everyone thought the same, did the same and did not question a thing.

-As we make our way through the maze of life, it’s important to embrace the fact there are only two people who really know what is best for you, that is you and your maker, whoever he, she, or it, may be.
+So as we make our way through the maze of life, it’s important to embrace the fact there are only two people who really know what is best for you.
+That is you and your maker, whoever he, she, or it, may be.

 Trusting in this voice and guidance may cause you to experience disapproval and rejection along the way.